Modern Slavery Act and Human Trafficking Statement

 References in the Statement to “GCM Grosvenor”, “us”, “we” and “our” are references to the Firm and its subsidiaries.

 Positively affecting our industry and people’s lives has been a cornerstone of the Firm’s culture for decades, and this core value continues to shape the Firm.
-The Firm seeks to engrain a welcoming and inclusive environment for employees, constantly looking for ways to improve the communities in which we live and work.
+The Firm seeks to foster a welcoming and inclusive environment for employees, constantly looking for ways to improve the communities in which we live and work.

 Incorporating policies